12 Best Ways to Share Big Files in 2022

 The free Lite version of Hightail only allows files up to 100MB to be shared.
 The Pro subscription is priced at US$12 (approximately £9.50) per month, which includes unlimited workspace and supports files up to 25GB.
 There is also no limit to the number of people who can access a file at any given time.

 WeTransfer is one of the simplest services for sharing large files.
 With just a few clicks, the website will automatically send you the files, which can be downloaded for 7 days.
 Everything is also very user-friendly, with a step-by-step wizard to guide you through the upload process.

 You can transfer up to 2GB on a free account, but for US$12 per month (approximately £9.50) or US$120 per year (approximately £95), you can upgrade to WeTransfer Plus, which can transfer up to 20GB of files at a time, and 1TB Storage.
-You can also choose to set a password to download the file-in addition, you can customize the background and email as needed.
+Besides, you can choose to set a password to download the file-in addition, and customize the background and email as needed.

 10. Resilio synchronization